sanskrit/raw_etexts_english/blogs/manasataramgini/2005-07-25_the-path-of-the-yakshini.md

 +++
-title = "The path of thexa0yakShini"
+title = "The path of the yakShini"

 +++
 We flew up again with the yakShini.
 There we stood in the mid-welkin and